 Helpful content enriches your website, but without a sufficient grasp of its performance, your continued initiatives can be haphazard.
 Content marketing analytics gives you solid data to steer your content and promotional strategies.
 Google Analytics has plenty of ins and outs, which can take guidance.

-1. How do we know if content is driving conversions?
+1. How do we know if content marketing is driving conversions?

-First, using Google Analytics, you need to establish definite goals so you can measure your progress.
+First, using Google Analytics for content marketing, you need to establish definite goals so you can measure your progress.
 You can customize these for your business based on the destination, duration, page views, or event actions.
 After you create clear marketing objectives for your business, you have a meaningful trajectory that can keep your content on a steady course.

-2. How can we discover content gaps in our strategy?
+2. How can we discover content marketing analytics gaps?

 With keyword insights, your content can cover most of the topics your potential customers care about.
 However, there are some ideas that you may have missed.
 You can take advantage of the topics that extend beyond general keyword popularity when you review certain user actions.